 Due to this KYC Identity check, your information will be passed along to HMRC, making them aware of any losses or gains you may have made in the past year.

-On the other hand, decentralised exchanges such as Pancake Swap or Uniswap do not require any KYC, and are completely decentralized, often referred to as DeFi, or Decentralised Finance as there is no centralised body.
+On the other hand, decentralised exchanges such as Pancake Swap or Uniswap do not require any KYC and are completely decentralized, often referred to as DeFi, or Decentralised Finance as there is no centralised body.
 Users engaging with DeFi through private wallets, where only they have access to the keys, are much harder to track down for HMRC and are required to personally make sure they are filing their taxes properly.

 Remember: HMRC will come looking if suddenly a large deposit of fiat is made into your bank account, or a large amount of cryptocurrency, whether it be bitcoin, altcoins, or stablecoins, into an exchange wallet owned by you.

 Yes.
-It's legal to buy, sell, trade, spend and gift crypto in the UK - as well as many other investments.
+It's legal to buy, sell, trade, spend, and gift crypto in the UK - as well as many other investments.
 The only investment activities "banned" by the Financial Conduct Authority (FCA) are crypto derivatives and ETNs.
 Even then, you're not going to end up in prison for opening a position.
 It is crypto exchanges operating in the UK that are unable to sell derivatives to UK consumers.

 Yes.
-Cryptocurrency mining is legal in the UK- whether that's Bitcoin, Doge or Monero.
+Cryptocurrency mining is legal in the UK- whether that's Bitcoin, Doge, or Monero.

 No - you can't outright avoid crypto tax without facing the wrath of HMRC.
 However, there are many steps you can take to optimise your tax position before the EOFY.
 Learn more in our guide on how to avoid crypto tax in the UK.

-You can calculate your capital gain or loss from each sale, swap or spend by subtracting your cost basis from your sale price/fair market value at the point of the transaction.
+You can calculate your capital gain or loss from each sale, swap, or spend by subtracting your cost basis from your sale price/fair market value at the point of the transaction.
 If you're accounting for multiple assets of the same kind, you'll need to use the Share Pooling Cost Basis Method.

 HMRC rarely states which exchanges it has pressured to share customer data - but as one of the largest crypto exchanges in the world, it's very likely Binance share data with HMRC.
-Binance are highly compliant with tax authorities around the world, it's unlikely HMRC would be an exception to this.
+Binance is highly compliant with tax authorities around the world, it's unlikely HMRC would be an exception to this.